 Unlike other types of minor physical harm, traumatic brain injuries (TBIs) can cause lasting personality changes and make even simple tasks challenging.
 Unfortunately, these conditions often come with hefty medical bills to cover treatment and rehabilitation costs.
 If you are in this situation, dealing with a legal claim while going through physical and occupational therapy may seem impossible.

 Fortunately, an Atlanta traumatic brain injury lawyer could help ease the stress and simplify the legal process for pursuing compensation.
-If you or a loved one recently suffered a serious head injury, call an experienced attorney to help you recover damages in a civil claim.
+If you or a loved one recently suffered a serious head injury, call an experienced Atlanta personal injury attorney to help you recover damages in a civil claim.

 For a plaintiff to win damages in a TBI case, their lawyer must show the Atlanta court that they were less than 50 percent to blame for the accident.
 Georgia uses modified comparative negligence rules that allow plaintiffs to collect damages if they are 50 percent or less at fault.